The Wolf Uniform

 The Uniform Code

-Your son should/will be encouraged to wear his uniform appropriately.
+Your scout will be encouraged to wear his uniform appropriately.
 The shirt should always be tucked in and orderly.
-He should understand the importance of representing the entire Boy Scout Organization while in uniform.
+He or she should understand the importance of representing the entire Boy Scouts of America organization while in uniform.

 Where to Purchase Items

 Before most pack meetings we normally make a trip to the Scout Shop.
-You might contact the cubmaster if you need a patch or two - we might be able to save you a trip and pick them up for you at our cost.
+You might contact the cubmaster if you need a patch or two - we might be able to save you a trip and pick them up for you.
 You are also welcome to order any needed items online or however you like.

 Online at scoutshop.org